Herzlich willkommen! Wir haben erkannt, dass Sie ggf. eine andere Sprache benötigen.

 You can't do without employees.
 In any industry, even in times of AI systems, automation and robotics.
 People remain the most important resource for companies and the heart of HR work.
 In times of skills shortages and demographic change, it is therefore all the more important to retain existing employees and strengthen them for future challenges.
 Ideally, employees devote themselves to their tasks with motivation and curiosity, are open to change, eager to learn and adaptable.
 The more satisfied they are with their work, the better their work results and the contribution they make to the company's success.

-Employee retention therefore has the task of actively supporting each individual in his or her development and fulfillment and creating framework conditions in which they feel permanently at ease.
+Employee retention - or also Retention Management - therefore has the task of actively supporting each individual in his or her development and fulfillment and creating framework conditions, that create an optimal employee experience.

 The art of employee motivation - a mix of measures